mjuraschik/pwa-kit/packages/pwa-kit-mcp/README.md

   *Example: `How do I get a product?`*

 * **`scapi_custom_api_discovery`**:
   Discovers custom SCAPI APIs registered on BM, and fetches the schema of those APIs.
 Requires credential configuration described in the 🔧 Configuration Options section.
   *Note: Ensure your API Client has access to your instance and has 'sfcc.custom-apis' as allowed scope*

+  **Fallback Mode**: If SFCC credentials are not available, the tool will search for `api.json` and `schema.yaml` files locally in the following order:
+  1. `SFCC_CUSTOM_API_CARTRIDGE_PATH` environment variable (if set)
+  2. `PWA_STOREFRONT_APP_PATH` and its parent directories (up to 5 levels)

   *Custom API DX Endpoint Documentation*: [https://developer.salesforce.com/docs/commerce/commerce-api/references/custom-apis?meta=getEndpoints](https://developer.salesforce.com/docs/commerce/commerce-api/references/custom-apis?meta=getEndpoints)